Modules for Lasers

 of an extremely low forward voltage secures the laser diode against connecting reversed voltage with the aim of protecting frequently the most expensive part of the entire device - a laser diode.
 In turn, the low forward voltage does not cause excessive heat loss during normal operation.

 The analog input is protected by a 5V1 Zener diode.
-On occasion there appears the voltage higher than 5V.
+On occasion, there appears a voltage higher than 5V.
 Despite everything, this input should not be used with higher voltages.

 A microcontroller ensures the proper operation of the entire system.